 It’s been proven that shopping locally improves the local economy, values the community, and reduces our environmental impact.
 Since sustainability is so essential to the Summerhill Market brand, they are continually evaluating their process when it comes to packaging, food-making, and which practices will work best to impact the environment better.

 The Hot Bar

 Who doesn’t love a good hot bar?
 If you think only a grocer like Whole Foods has an amazing hot bar, think again.
 The Annex Summerhill Market location has a delicious hot bar where you can grab-and-go a meal, and they also offer a cold bar with the trendiest salads and toppings.

 If you love a boutique shopping experience, head over to the Annex and check out Summerhill Market’s incredible brand-new space.

 Summerhill Market Annex Location

 Terris Schneider is a writer based in Toronto.
-She is the Senior Editor for DINE Magazine and covers everything from food, fashion, music, travel, and lifestyle.
+She is the Managing Editor for DINE Magazine and covers everything from food, fashion, music, travel, and lifestyle.
 Her published works have appeared in Discorder, Metro News, Stop Street Harassment, Pique Newsmagazine, and Sophomore Magazine.